-Driving Under the Influence
+Driving Under the Influence of Alcohol (DUI) Citations

 Criminal Investigations Unit Highlights

 The Criminal Investigations Unit is comprised of one sergeant and four detectives.
 Three of the detectives are responsible for investigation and follow-up on most felony crimes committed in the City, with the exception of homicide/special assault and major accident investigations, which are handled by the King County Sheriff's Office Major Crimes Unit.